Samuel107/telekinesis-project/README.md

 Background Music: Goes with whatever theme is, simple background music, different music for different situations.

 Sound Effects: Grabbing objects, Objects hitting walls.

-## Goal:

-The main goal of this project is to properly implement working VR aspects into a program.
-I am not focusing on visual aspects or 100% perfect audio.
-The main focus will be creating scripts that manipulating objects in different ways.

-The next stage is to use these VR aspects to create something.
-This will be another project in the future.